sancancode/javaversions/README.md

 About the project :

-        This project is to create APIs which can be used to find new features between two java versions.
+        This project is to show differences between two java versions.

 Built with :